Democrats seize House control, but Trump's GOP holds Senate

 Record diversity on the ballot may have helped drive turnout.

-Women won at least 85 seats in the House, a record.
+Voters were on track to send at least 99 women to the House, shattering the record of 84 now.
 The House was also getting its first two Muslim women, Massachusetts elected its first black congresswoman, and Tennessee got its first female senator.

 In suburban areas where key House races were decided, female voters skewed significantly toward Democrats by a nearly 10-point margin.